Dropbox heads for trading debut after upsized IPO pricing

 The company reported revenue of $1.11 billion in 2017, up from $844.8 million a year earlier.
 Full-year net loss nearly halved from the $210.2 million in 2016.

-Its popular cloud storage platform has 500 million registered users and 11 million paid users and the company compete with much larger companies such as Alphabet Inc’s (GOOGL.O) Google, Microsoft Corp (MSFT.O), Amazon.com Inc (AMZN.O).
-Box Inc (BOX.N) as its main rival.
+Its popular cloud storage platform has 500 million registered users and 11 million paid users and the company compete with much larger companies such as Alphabet Inc’s Google, Microsoft Corp, Amazon.com Inc. Box Inc as its main rival.

-(This version of the story has refiled to add dropped word in first paragraph)
+(This version of the story has been refiled to add dropped word in first paragraph)

 Reporting by Sweta Singh in Bengaluru; Additional reporting by Nikhil Subba; Editing by Dan Burns